KawashimaLab/PyZebraScope_public/README.md

 ### File writing

 Image data from cameras are processed like below.
-Three Qthreads (Reader, Writer, CamView) runs in parallel for each camera to support file writing and data preview.
+Three Qthreads (Reader, Writer, CamView) runs in parallel for each camera to support file writing and image previewing.
 This structure achieves over 800 MB/s writing performances on a fast NVMe drive (Micron 9300) or SSD RAID system.

 ![Figure3](https://user-images.githubusercontent.com/61713599/158384102-10bc43bc-614f-488b-a239-7fe9eb15c1cc.png)